DA-RAW: Domain Adaptive Object Detection for Real-World Adverse Weather Conditions: CONCLUSION

 This paper presents a novel framework for domain adaptive object detection that improves robustness under real-world adverse weather conditions.
 The proposed method effectively addresses two distinct aspects of the domain gap, the style gap and the weather gap, by using image-level style alignment and instance-level weather alignment, respectively.
-Diverging from previous approaches that were mostly evaluated in synthetic datasets, our method shows robust performance on real-world datasets which have been validated through extensive experiments.
+Diverging from previous approaches that were mostly evaluated in synthetic datasets, our method shows robust performance on real-world datasets, which have been validated through extensive experiments.

 We believe that our method can expand the range of applications for machines as it can detect objects in a variety of real adverse weather conditions.
 To make our method more applicable to real-world applications, we are investigating techniques that can adapt to dynamic adverse weather conditions during inference time.
+Furthermore, we also aim to expand our framework with minimal requirements for target domain data.